-To most in Matabeleland the experience of Zimbabwean independence has been anything but independence; we have first-hand experience of the segregation of people along ethnic grounds; discriminating against languages people speak and/ or their genetic makeup has become a significant part of ZANU PF facilitated Mashonaland freedom.
+To most people in Matabeleland (Mthwakazi) the experience of Zimbabwean independence has been anything but independence; we have first-hand experience of the segregation of people along ethnic grounds; discriminating against languages people speak and/ or race has become a significant part of ZANU PF facilitated Mashonaland freedom.
 It is a disgrace that 36 years into what was celebrated as independence a deep distrust remains between Matabeleland and Mashonaland.

 Mthwakazi is a proud nation that knows what authority is worth respecting and how to bow to it; with respect to Zimbabwean authority there is nothing worth bowing to right now.
 We have come a long way, from pre-independence colonialism to the post-colonialism Gukurahundi atrocities of the early 1980s.
 It is political negligence that in 2016 ethnic discrimination and inequality still saturate Zimbabwe in exactly the same degree as in the 1980s, only different techniques are employed.

 Gross as it sounds, there is a lesson to be learned by Mthwakazi society from the ZANU PF led government; the lesson is simply that you do not build one nation by crushing human beings who are socially different from you.
 Gukurahundi was ZANU PF’s idea of building one nation, murdering Matabeles to create an ethnic Shona domain!
 We are witnesses to the result: no wider has the gap between the two communities been.